vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 [^46]: In reality, the solar absorption can also change as surface reflectivity changes-like when Arctic ice caps melt and expose dark water.

-[^47]: Obviously, it took time, but this ap- proach is illustrative.
+[^47]: Obviously, it took time, but this approach is illustrative.

-[^48]: as a result of no longer being in tem- perature equilibrium Try re-creating the upward radiation numbers using oT4
+[^48]: as a result of no longer being in temperature equilibrium Try re-creating the upward radiation numbers using oT4

 [^49]: H2O, CH4, for example.